NTIG-Uppsala/cinema-system/README.md

 # Cinema system
 A POS system for the cinema industry.

-When running, the program will write receipts to the folder `PosReceipts` in the user's documents folder.
+When running, the program will write receipts to the folder `PosReceipts` in the `PosSystem` folder which is located in the user's document folder.
+In the `PosSystem` folder you will also find `movies.csv` and `products.csv` where the data of the movies and products are stored.
+Meaning you can customize what products and movies the PosSystem is selling, how much they cost and the color of the buttons.

 ## Setup
 To set up Visual Studio for this project: run the `setup.bat` file in setup folder.